Follow the patient journey, beginning with the identification of specific manifestations that may raise suspicion of VHL disease.

 Presentation

-The average age of presentation is
+- The average age of presentation is 33 years.4

 Possible symptoms

-Depending on where they appear, hemangioblastomas may cause
+- Depending on where they appear, hemangioblastomas may cause

 headaches, vomiting, ataxia and gait